nodiz/PersonTracker/README.md

 ## Performance

-You can run 5 fps on a 512x512 image size.
+You can run 5 fps with a k80 GPU on a 512x512 image size.
 Changes in size cause variation in the detection speed which is the bottleneck.
 We are currently working to improve the speed.

 ## To-Do